qala-io/sql-course/README.md

 * List the largest peak of each chromatogram
 * List the first peak of each chromatogram (by `rt_minutes`)
 * List peaks of chromatograms and show how much time elapsed between two peaks (use `start_minutes` and `end_minutes` of peaks).
 Add yet another column `not_resolved` and set it to `true` if peak touches (the values of borders are equal) the previous peak.
+* List chromatogram names in an injection with lot's of detector_runs.
+Here is

 ## Homework Part 2